BioHealth Sciences (BHS)

 BHS 316, PRINCIPLES OF IMMUNOLOGY, 3 Credits

-Interactions of the innate and adaptive immune responses in the context of infectious diseases, autoimmune diseases, immunodeficiencies and immunotherapies.
-This course is designed for non-microbiology majors.
+Focuses on interactions of the innate and adaptive immune responses in the context of infectious diseases, autoimmune diseases, immunodeficiencies and immunotherapies.

 Available via Ecampus